King County lags in distributing rent assistance for tenants, landlords

 “We have considered a new system, but we also heard from various entities around about the challenges they encountered,” said Jackie Anderson, division manager of the Snohomish County Human Services Department.

 The city of Seattle initially contracted with GrantCare to build a software system for its rent assistance program.
 That system was slated to launch in June.
-But after delays, the city shifted to “interim systems” like spreadsheets and United Way’s existing database, said Stephanie Velasco, spokesperson for the Seattle Office of Housing.
+But after delays, the city shifted to “interim systems” such as spreadsheets and United Way’s existing database, said Stephanie Velasco, spokesperson for the Seattle Office of Housing.

 Seattle now expects its GrantCare system to launch next week, Velasco said.
 The city has paid the company about $157,900 so far, of a total $451,300 contract.